huanfez/Multi-robot-motion-planning-with-discrete-control/README.md

 # Multi-robot-motion-planning-with-discrete-control
+Symbolic motion planning for multi-robot collision avoidance problem.
+The scenarios are 3 agents move in 5 five different environments.
+The collision was solved by decomposing concatenated inter collision situations and predifining all the possible atomic inter collision behaviors.

+Setup:
-Symbolic motion planning for multi-robot collision avoidance problem 1)You need to setup the environment variables in your computer for NuSMV enter into the system and user environment variables interface, add the NuSMV include and bin
+1)You need to setup the environment variables in your computer for NuSMV enter into the system and user environment variables interface, add the NuSMV include and bin